open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

         bin/daemon.sh start gateway

+To launch GPU-accelerated gateway, you need first change the value of "hardwareAccelerated" in etc/gateway_config.json as below, and run start-all.sh.

+        "hardwareAccelerated": true

 You can then access the sample application by launching your browser with URL: http://XXXXX:3001 or https://XXXXX:3004.
 Replace "XXXXX" with the IP address or machine name of the server on which Gateway and the sample application run.

 **Note**: Latest Chrome browser versions from v47 force https access on WebRTC applications.
 You will got SSL warning page with default certificates, replace them with your own trusted ones.